 The same study has been conducted in parallel in four other Southeast London boroughs too.
 Carrying out extensive analysis in two boroughs has rendered our team particularly knowledgeable.
-As a result, BLG Mind have recently recruited us to help write the final six-borough-wide report, synthesising the findings from all boroughs to present meaningful recommendations to the NHS at national level.
+As a result, BLG Mind have recently recruited us to help write the final six-borough-wide report, synthesising the findings from all boroughs to present meaningful recommendations to the NHS.

 Improving the safety and wellbeing of mothers is a Human Rights issue.
 On top of this, the perinatal period is a game-changer in child development.
 This means that helping mothers through this critical stage will improve lives today as well as contributing to sustainable societies of the future.
 We are proud and excited to be working on these issues.
 Moreover, our research team are extremely grateful to all the women who participated – we noted their courage and generosity of spirit was motivated by a sincere desire to improve experiences for future women like them.